Trivadis/plsql-and-sql-coding-guidelines/docs/3-coding-style/coding-style.md

 <b>Call Example:</b>
 <pre>
-   SELECT TVDAssert.valid_sql_name('TEST') from dual;
+   select TVDAssert.valid_sql_name('TEST') from dual;
-   SELECT TVDAssert.valid_sql_name('123') from dual
+   select TVDAssert.valid_sql_name('123') from dual
 </pre>
 */
 ```

 [^2]:
+    It used to be good practice to use uppercase keywords and lowercase names to help visualize code structure.
+    But practically all editors support more or less advanced color highlighting of code, similar to the examples in these guidelines.
+    Hence as of version 4.0 we are now recommending all lowercase, as this is easier and faster for the brain to process.
+    You may choose to prefer the old rule - however, it is important to always be consistent, like for example keywords always in uppercase and names always in lowercase.

+[^3]:
     Tabs are not used because the indentation depends on the editor configuration.
-    We want to ensure that the code looks the same, indepenent of the editor used.
+    We want to ensure that the code looks the same, independent of the editor used.
     Hence, no tabs.
 But why not use 8 spaces?
 That's the traditional value for a tab.
     When writing a package function the code in the body has an indentation of 3.
     That's 24 characters as a starting point for the code.
 We think it's too much.